CBA to hold deposit auction on Bloomberg trading platform

 By Trend

-According to CBA, the auction will be held on the Bloomberg trading platform in the format of a hybrid auction from 11:00 to 11:15 (GMT+4).
+According to the bank, the auction will be held on the Bloomberg trading platform in the format of a hybrid auction from 11:00 to 11:15 (GMT+4).
 The interest rate corridor on the funds to be raised at the auction has been set within 6.01 - 6.49 percent.

-The CBA plans to put up for auction 100 million manat ($58.8 million), while the amount may increase from the announced at the auction by no more than 20 percent.
+The CBA plans to put up for auction 200 million manat, while the amount may increase from the announced at the auction by no more than 20 percent.

 The CBA has been holding deposit auctions since June 2016.